Berrys-Technologies/.github/profile/README.md

 The powerfull mis-fuel prevention systems
 - **Midas-2**
 - **Midas Link**

-The MIDAS 2, the industry leader in mis-fuel prevention, acting as the last line of defence in the fuel delivery process.
+MIDAS 2 is the industry leader in mis-fuel prevention, acting as the last line of defence in the fuel delivery process.
 The 16-character LCD screen is programmed to give the driver detailed instruction as to what stage of the delivery is at.
-Bluetooth fuel delivery status and mis-fuel prevention is sent via the Midas Link to be accessed online via a web portal.
+Bluetooth fuel delivery status and mis-fuel prevention is sent via the Midas Link to be accessed online via our web portal.

 ---